 · There seems to be extra pressure and stress in general for many people over the holidays, and this stress in the family can be an unhealthy trigger for a newly placed child.
 Take care of yourself so that you can take good care of your child.

-· All of the gift giving can also overwhelm the child, as they are likely not used to receiving a lot of presents.
-Keeping in mind that in t giving your child large amounts of gifts or very extravagant gifts might end up being more of a trigger than a joy.
+· All of the gift giving can also overwhelm the child, as they may not used to receiving a lot of presents.
+Keep in mind that giving your child large amounts of gifts or very extravagant gifts might end up being more of a trigger than a joy.
+Tailor your own expectations to be accepting of the level of gratitude they are capable of displaying.
+When overwhelmed, they may demonstrate reactions that seem ungrateful or unusual.

 It is very important to remember that each family has their own culture and holiday traditions, and while the way that your family celebrates the holidays is very “normal” for you, it may be completely foreign to your child.
 With a little bit of patience, planning, and understanding, you can help make the holidays more manageable and happy for your newly adopted child.